 (G) Clean Air Act (42 U.S.C.
-7401-7671q.) and the Federal Water Pollution Control Act (33

-(G) Clean Air Act (42 U.S.C.
-7401-7671q.) and the Federal Water Pollution Control Act (33 U.S.C.
-1251-1387), as amended-Contracts and subgrants of amounts in excess of \$150.000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
-7401-7671q) and the Federal Water Pollution Control Act as amended (33 U.S.C.
-1251-1387), Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA).

-(H) Mandatory standards and policies relating to energy efficiency which are contained in the state energy conservation plan issued in compliance with the Energy Policy and Conservation Act (42 U.S.C.
-6201)
+7401-76719.) and the Pederal Water Pollution Control Act (33 U.S.C.
+121,1327), as amonded-Contracts and the Federal Water Pollution Control Act (33 U.S.C.
+1251-1337), as amended-Contracts and subgrants of amounts in excess of \$150,000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
+7401-7671q) and the Federal Water Religious Control Act as amended (33 U.S.C.
+7401-7671q).
+Pollution Control Act as amended (33 U.S.C.
+1251-1387).
+Violations must be reported to the Pederal awarding agency and the Regional Office of the Environmental Protection Office of the Environmental Protection Agency (EPA).
+(H) Mandatory standards and policies relating to energy efficiency which are con-tained in the state energy conservation plan issued in compliance with the Energy Policy and Conservation Act (42 U.S.C.

-and Conservation Act (42 U.S.C.
 6201).

-(I) Debarment and Suspension (Executive Orders 12549 and 12689)-A contract award (see 2 CFR 190.220) must not be made to parties listed on the governmentwide Excluded Parties List System in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR Part 1986 Comp., p.
-199) and 12689 (3 CFR Part 1986 Comp., p.
-235).
-"Debarment and Suspension."
-The Excluded Parties List System in SAM contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Orders 12549.
+(I) Debarment and Suspension (Executive Orders 12549 and 12689)-A contract award (see 2 CFR 180.220) must not be made to parties listed on the governmentwide Excluded Parties List System in the System for Award Parties List System in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12349 (3 CFR Part 1986 Comp., p.
+189) and 12589 (3 CFR Part 1989 Comp., p.
+235), "Debarment and Suspension."
+The Excluded Parties List System in SAM contains the names of parties debarred, suspension or otherwise events of parties debarred, suspension or otherwise events of parties debarred. pended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Exocutive Order 12549.